mturchin20/MAPITR/cran-comments.md

-## Resubmission
+## New Version Submission
-This is a resubmission.
+This is a new version submission.
 In this version I have:

 * In the comments from an earlier submission it was requested to include a reference for this